SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 - Sold in 2-core packs

-- No CALs required
+- No CALs required, unlimited users and devices

 - Only model available for Enterprise Edition

-- Standard Edition only — not available for Enterprise
+- Standard Edition only, not available for Enterprise

-- Server license: $989
+- Server license: $989 | User or device CAL: $230

-- Break-even vs per-core: approximately 135 users
+- Break-even vs Per Core: approximately 135 users on a 4-core server

 - Monthly or hourly billing per core via Azure Arc

-- No large upfront cost
+- No large upfront cost, operational expenditure model

 Software Assurance (SA)